rubensgomes/appsgo-javascript/angular2/README.md

     node -v
     npm -v

+* Open a shell command prompt, and run the following command to install the angular cli module globally. npm install -g angular-cli

 * Open a shell command prompt, and run the following commands to install the following Node.js modules globally.